 What is a Thriving Home?

-When I look at my children, and really witness who they are and who they might one day become, I am filled with an over-whelming urge to be a better person.
-Their goodness, purity, and wonder just has that effect on me.
-I think I have grown more as my own person because of their existence.
-I have been stretched beyond what I ever thought possible, digging deeper than the well would allow sometimes.
+When I look at my children, and witness who they are and who they might one day become, I am filled with an over-whelming urge to be a better person.
+Their goodness, purity, and wonder has that effect on me.
+I think I’ve grown more as a person because of their existence.
+I’ve been stretched beyond what I ever thought possible, digging deeper than the well would allow sometimes.
 And so far, I have survived.

 But here’s the thing.
 I don’t want to just survive family life.
 I want to thrive.

 What is it that makes a family thrive within their home?
-Well, I have a few theories.
-They are based on the good and bad days that I’ve observed in my home over the past 6 years.
-They are also based on the books and articles I have read, and continue to read, to educate myself on this very important topic.
+I have a few theories.
+They’re based on the good and bad days that I’ve observed in my home over the past 8 years.
+They’re also based on the books and articles I have read, and continue to read, to educate myself on this important topic.

-I don’t think a family can, or even needs to be, perfect.
+I don’t think a family can ever be perfect.
 But I do think that in the midst of the chaos that is inevitably life, we can establish a set of values that guides our actions, helps us navigate the sometimes rough waters, and steers us back to the equilibrium that we deserve.

-- Nurturing Care: We need to invest time and energy in all members of the family, including ourselves.
-Lavishing love, care, and quality time while honouring the natures and/or developmental stages of each member of the family.
-Each persons passions, interests, and special gifts must be supported so that we are all able to forge our own unique destinies.
+- Nurturing Care: invest time and energy in all members of the family, including yourself.
+Lavishing love, care, and quality time while honouring the unique natures and/or developmental stages of each person.

-- Nourishing Food: We need to prepare food that feeds our bodies and souls, made from ingredients that are good for people and the planet.
+- Nourishing Food: prepare food that feeds our bodies and souls, made from ingredients that are good for people and the planet.
 We need to make time in our hurried lives for meals and reintroduce the old ways of food preparation that enhances nutrient absorption.

 With this blog, I hope to explore these focuses in great detail and share whatever truths I can find.
 Any wisdom found in parenting is hard won, through tears, laughter, and joy.
 If we can share our stories, ideas, and mistakes, maybe we can move more effortlessly towards that thriving home we all deserve.